gupta-siddhartha/PLUTOv4.2-CRHD/README.md

 ==================================

-We have provided the set up of a shock tube problem.
-(section 5.2 in Gupta, Sharma, Mignone 2021).
+We have given a set up of a shock tube test problem which is discussed in section 5.2 of Gupta, Sharma, Mignone 2021.

 To generate output use the lines below.

 cd TestProblems/CRHD/ShockTube/

 python $PLUTO_DIR/setup.py

 <enter, enter,.., Quit>

 make

 ./pluto

 This will generate data.0001.tab.
 To plot CR pressure